 while) and working with functions (declaring and calling functions, passing parameters, and returning values).
 The book uses Python programming language and PyCharm development environment.
 The covered training material provides basic preparation for a deeper study of programming.

 |This book only gives you the first steps to programming.
 It covers very basic skills that you must develop for years, to reach a high enough level and start working as a programmer.|

 The book is also used as an unofficial textbook for school-level programming courses in the high schools, studying professions like "Programmer", "Application Programmer" and "System Programmer".

-This book is suitable for complete beginners in programming, who want to try what programming is and learn the main constructions for writing programming code that is used in software development, regardless of programming languages and technologies used.
+This book is suitable for complete beginners in programming, who want to find out what programming is and learn the main constructions for writing programming code that is used in software development.
 The book provides a solid basis of practical skills that are used for further study in programming and software development.